Leasing vs. Buying Equipment: What To Consider

 This article will explore the pros and cons of leasing or buying business equipment.
 We’ll also discuss four considerations, so you can determine which option is right for your business.

-Business owners are faced with many decisions, including how to obtain business equipment.
-Companies often don’t have enough capital to fund equipment purchases.
-And even if they do, it doesn’t always make sense to purchase it.
+Business owners face many decisions, including how to obtain equipment for their businesses.
+Companies often don’t have enough capital to purchase equipment outright, and even if they do, it doesn’t always make sense to do so.

-While some companies choose to pay cash for their equipment, this option ties up capital.
-They could face cash flow problems due to this decision.
+While some companies choose to pay cash for their equipment, this option ties up capital and can lead to cash flow issues in the long term.

-Many companies choose to either finance the purchase of their equipment or lease it.
+Many companies choose to either use a loan to purchase equipment or lease it.
 Ownership of the equipment is the main difference between these two options.
 With the financing option, the business owner becomes the rightful owner.
-With leasing, the business owner may be given a choice to purchase the equipment at the end of the lease term.
+With leasing, they may be given a choice to purchase the equipment at the end of the lease term.

-There are pros and cons to all the options, which we’ll describe in the following sections.
+There are pros and cons to both options, which we’ll describe in the following sections.

 - Down payments are usually smaller for leasing than for financing.
 In fact, sometimes, no down payment is required at all.

 - At the end of the lease agreement, the business owner can extend the lease, buy it, or return it.

 - Operating leases are usually straightforward.